Williams Lea

-Williams Lea Group Limited, branded Williams Lea, is a global company that offers business process outsourcing (BPO) to large companies.
+Williams Lea, is a subsidiary of RR Donnelley that offers tech-enabled business process outsourcing (BPO) to companies.
 Founded in 1820 as a company providing printing services to the financial industry, Williams Lea went through a number of changes to its business model and now provides services including presentations and creative services, business and administrative support, and office services.

-The German postal and logistics company Deutsche Post bought a majority stake in the company in 2006.

-Williams Lea purchased the design and production agency Tag Worldwide in 2011, and adopted the company's name into its own brand.

-Deutsche Post sold Williams Lea Tag to Advent International in 2017.
-Advent International completed its purchase of Williams Lea Tag from Deutsche Post DHL Group.
-In 2023, Dentsu Group Inc. acquired Tag.

 History

 Williams Lea was founded in 1820 by John Wertheimer, who opened a printing business in London.

-Williams Lea Tag has undergone rapid expansion in recent years due to the rise in corporate outsourcing of support functions.
-Growth has largely been organic, but it has made several acquisitions:
+Williams Lea has grown through a combination of organic growth and acquisitions: